hazelcast/hazelcast-reference-manual/src/JCache-ICache.md

 #### Examples

-The following examples illustrate how `HazelcastInstance`s are created or re-used during the creation of a new `CacheManager`.
+The following examples illustrate how `HazelcastInstance`s are created or reused during the creation of a new `CacheManager`.
 Complete reference on the `HazelcastInstance` lookup mechanism is provided in the sections that follow.

-##### Start the default `CacheManager`
+##### Starting the Default `CacheManager`

 Assuming no other `HazelcastInstance` exists in the same JVM, the `cacheManager` below will start a new `HazelcastInstance`, configured according to the configuration lookup rules as defined for `Hazelcast.newHazelcastInstance()` in case of an embedded member or `HazelcastClient.newHazelcastClient()` for a client-side `CacheManager`.